blizzhackers/documentation/limedrop/README.md

 	G - Click to begin logging accounts

+**Notes:**
-**Note:** It is safe to log the same account by "adding" it through this interface.
+	* it is safe to log the same account by "adding" it through this interface.
 It will just update the files.

-**Note:** Currently you _can not_ use Numpad 5 to manually log a character with Limedrop
+	* currently you _can not_ use Numpad 5 to manually log a character with Limedrop

 #### Emergency Stop
 You may notice that if you "stop" the GameAction profile that it immediately starts up again.